+- Members of the Public

+- Mary Himmelberger

+- Donald Himmelberger

-Berks County Planning Commission Staff
+- Berks County Planning Commission Staff

 - Alan Piper, Transportation Planner III

 - o Amana Timochenko, Planner II

-- Michael Golembiewski, Transportation Modeler
+- o Devon Hain, Planner II

-Mr. Piper started the presentation at 11:02 AM.
-He thanked all for attending, noting that this is the first of two virtual countywide meetings to be held as part of the overall nine-meeting outreach effort in Spring 2025 for the LRTP.
+Mr. Piper started the presentation at 6:06 PM.
+He thanked all for attending, noting that this is the second of two virtual countywide meetings scheduled as part of the overall nine-meeting outreach effort in Spring 2025 for the LRTP.
 He introduced Ms. Timochenko who will give a brief presentation on the results of the Fall Outreach efforts as well as gathering input regarding local transportation issues and needs.